smucclaw/documentation/docs/developers-installation-webtool.rst

 Clone the `SMU CCLAW vue-pure-pdpa github page <https://github.com/smucclaw/vue-pure-pdpa>`_.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Configuring Environment Variables with .env
+Configuring environment variables with .env
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Before proceeding with the steps below, copy the ``.env.example`` to ``.env`` in your cloned vue-pure-pdpa repository.
 You can do this with the following command: